Header Banner

 • Laser: Close your fist and point your index and little finger up to make a sign of the horns.

-Step 3: Use the Reaction Buttons Instead
+Use the Reaction Buttons Instead

 If you don't want to use hand gestures during FaceTime or Group FaceTime video calls, you can use the on-screen reaction buttons instead.
 On an iPhone or iPad, long-press your minimized tile in the call, then tap the correct icon to get the desired screen effect.

-On a Mac, click the FaceTime icon in the menu bar, select the arrow next to "Reactions" to expand the reactions menu, then choose the correct icon to get the desired screen effect.
+On a Mac, click the FaceTime icon in the menu bar, select the chevron next to "Reactions" to expand the reactions menu, then choose the correct icon to get the desired screen effect.
 Again, unlike on iPhone and iPad, you need reactions enabled on a Mac to use hand gestures and the on-screen buttons.

-Cover photo and screenshots by Justin Meyers/Gadget Hacks
+Cover photo and screenshots by Gadget Hacks